Swimming at the 2020 Summer Olympics – Mixed 4 × 100 metre medley relay: Summary

 Great Britain emerged as the inaugural Olympic champions in the mixed 4 × 100 metre medley relay as they put together a stunning all-round performance en route to a world record.
-Though 0.3 seconds off her time in the heats, Kathleen Dawson (58.80) nonetheless had the second-fastest female backstroke leg in the field before handing over to Adam Peaty (56.78) and James Guy (50.00), who moved the British into the lead.
+Though 0.3 seconds off her time in the heats, Kathleen Dawson (58.80) nonetheless had the second-fastest female backstroke leg in the field before handing over to the British engine room of double Olympic champion in 100 metre breastroke, Adam Peaty (56.78) and renowned relay swimmer James Guy (50.00), who moved the British into the lead.
 Anna Hopkin (52.00) then extended Great Britain's margin over the field, touching for gold in 3:37.58 and lowering their Olympic record from the heats.

 The world record holder coming into the meet, China was a shade off their former mark to take silver in 3:38.86.
 Leading off with two male swimmers, Xu Jiayu (52.56) and Yan Zibei (58.11), China were second behind Italy at the halfway mark.
 However, Zhang Yufei reeled off a strong 55.48 split to move the Chinese ahead of the Italians and only trail the British before Yang Junxuan (52.71) brought them home for second.
 As expected, 100 m backstroke champion Kaylee McKeown (58.14) led off the Australians in the fastest female backstroke leg in the field.
 With Australia in fourth after legs from Zac Stubblety-Cook (58.82) and Matthew Temple (50.26), 100 m freestyle champion Emma McKeon (51.73) blasted the fastest female anchor leg in the field to overtake Italy and claim bronze for the Australians in 3:38.95.
 In podium contention at the final changeover, Italy's Federica Pellegrini (52.70) could not hold off Australia's McKeon on the home stretch as Italy settled for fourth in a national record of 3:39.28.